-R2 - an example analogue trunk signaling system
+R2 - an example analogue trunk signaling system2

 A large number of different analogue trunk signaling systems were developed by switching systems vendors.
 During the electromechanical era, the used hardware determined what kind of signals could be sent and received.
-For example in Finland as late as early 1980's, many switching system vendors were present on the market (the market was open to competition!) but the result was that we had more than 70 different analogue signaling system variants in the PSTN.
+For example in Finland as late as early 1980's, many switching system vendors were present on the market (the market was open to competition!) but the result was that we had more than 70 different analogue signaling system variants in the PSTN (serving just about 3 million customers).

 During this era signaling systems were really specified by the vendors and international standardization played a weak role.
 One of the first trunk signaling methods that became an international standard was R2.
 The method was widely used for example in Finland but on the other hand there are countries that never used it.
 Many similar signaling methods were used in other countries.
 For longest, R2 remained useful for the purpose of PABX signaling (although initially designed as a trunk signaling system.)
-With R2, the vendors could implement DDI for PBXs may be the first time.
+With R2, the vendors could implement Direct-dialing-in (DDI) for PBXs may be the first time.